Skip to main content

 Examples include the following:

-• Know what your server output resolution is going to be.
-It is also good for the Cablecast team to know if you will be using the same resolution on all channels or if this will differ.
+Know what your server output resolution will be.
+It is also helpful for the Cablecast team to know whether you will be using the same resolution on all channels or if this will differ.

 • Is there a video switcher in your configuration?
-If so, it is good to know what make and model.
+If so, provide the make and model.

 Remote Access & Support

-When the Cablecast team provides the license and configuration of a Cablecast system, we require remote access.
-We currently use Teamviewer to provide quick and remote access to Cablecast units.
-Please make sure to have your Teamviewer ID's ready.
+When the Cablecast team provides the license and configuration of a Cablecast system, remote access is required.
+The Cablecast Support Tool, powered by RustDesk, is pre-installed on all new servers and provides secure remote access to Cablecast units.

 Remote Support Alternatives

-Security is important - we understand that some organizations may not allow Teamviewer.
-The Cablecast team will do our best to work with you on a tool that can be used for the commission process.
-NOTE: If you require alternatives to Teamviewer for ongoing support after commissioning, you may need to consider a Platinum Support Package.
-Click the link below for more info.
+Security is important, and we understand that some organizations may not allow the Cablecast Support Tool.
+The Cablecast team will do our best to work with you on a compatible tool for the commission process.

 IT Blocks & Considerations

 Begin working with your IT team early and often.
 Cablecast may require additional configuration on your network, especially if your station or entity has strict security protocols.
-It's best to get your IT involved so they know and understand the new system that's about to be installed on the network.
+Getting your IT team involved early ensures they understand the new system before it is installed on the network.

 SSL

 SSL adds an additional layer of security for Cablecast.
-Most IT and security organizations may want to enable SSL.
+Most IT and security organizations will want to enable SSL.

 Cablecast Software Manual

-All current Cablecast playback units ship with Windows 10.
-This will require configuration when the unit is first powered on.
-More information can be found at the article below.
+All current Cablecast playback units ship with Windows 11.
+This will require a few steps when the unit is first powered on.

 Cablecast Hardware Manuals

-Understanding your Cablecast equipment and what everything does is important.
-These hardware manuals will help you become more acclimated with your current or existing system.
+Understanding your Cablecast equipment is important.
+These hardware manuals will help you become more familiar with your current or existing system.